-We ask any volunteer who comes to stay with us to help contribute to the operations of the foundation.
-For 4 weeks or less, we ask that you contribute $20 USD/day.
+We ask all the volunteers who come to stay with us to contribute in the operations/projects of the foundation.
+For 4 weeks or less, we ask you to contribute $20 USD/day.
 For longer than 4 weeks, the cost is reduced to only $15/day.
 This will serve you bed and breakfast.
 As for the lunch and dinner, our cafe is open for your convenience on nominal cost.

-If you are unable to afford these fees, but wish to stay with us and work/learn, please us know in your volunteer application or send us a message, and we are open to discussing the possibilities.
-These fees are to cover the living costs for your stay, as well as help us to provide employment to our local community through our outreach programs.
+If you are unable to afford these fees but wish to stay with us and work/learn, please let us know in your volunteer application or send us an e-mail since we are open to discuss on other alternatives.
+These fees are to cover the living costs over your stay as well as to help us in creating employment opportunities for the local community through our outreach programs.

 Requested Fees Cover:

 -Volunteer Handbook that will help with planning your arrival (Download here)